 Generally, development progressed outward from the original village center at the intersection of the Minneapolis and St. Louis Railroad (now CP Rail) with Wooddale Avenue.
 However, this concentric pattern wasn't strong and was overtaken by Minneapolis expansion.
 By 1883, the western boundary of Minneapolis was at France Avenue.
 The Minneapolis...

 - Both facilities are also available by appointment.
-Lenox is not open on the weekends, but is open evenings.

 The extensive website of the Historical Society is www.slphistory.org.
 It has hundreds of pages and photos that provide information about just about every aspect of Park's past, including schools, businesses, people, buildings, streets, places of worship and much more.

 The Re-Echo newsletter is published quarterly and is available on the website.

 Something in the Water is a book of memoirs that the Society sells for $20.

 Oral histories and other programs are produced in conjunction with the city's Community TV department.

 Membership and donation information is available on the website’s home page.
 Membership in the Society not only provides critical operating funds but also shows potential funders that the mission of the Society is supported by the community.